 Find your bottleneck, increase its capacity, and continuously repeat this process until you get where you want.
 At any given time, one thing will be holding you back the most.
 Your job is to remember to pause and look for it.

 Eventually, you'll hit the maximum potential for your current implementation.
-That's when you switch to First Principles or revisit One Level Higher to break out of your bubble and move onto better things.
+That's when you either revisit One Level Higher to break out of your bubble and move onto better things or switch to First Principles to start from scratch.

-If making iterative improvements using the Theory of Constraints doesn’t get a system to your desired level of efficiency, discard the system's current approach and re-examine the system from the ground up.
+If making improvements using the Theory of Constraints doesn’t help a system achieve your efficiency target, discard the system's current approach and re-examine the system from the ground up.
 Take nothing but the proven, underlying principles as given.
 Work up from there to create something better.

-Using the above three models, we can navigate systems with efficiency:
+Using the above three models, we can navigate systems more efficiently:

 We can follow a similar chain of mental models for decision-making.